matheusleandroo/nodejs-local-crud/README.md

-# Bootcamp GoStack 0.9 - Challeng 01
+# NodeJS Local CRUD

-A simple project based on Bootcamp GoStack 0.9 - Challeng 01
+A simple project to have a local CRUD API with nodejs.

 <h3>Getting Started</h3>